jrveloya/CS151-Foodie/proposal/README.md

 #### Team #2: Elena Ilic, Manasi Nekkar, Robert Veloya

 ## Problem to resolve:
 Difficulty identifying items on local restaurant menus that are compatible with certain dietary restrictions (vegetarian, vegan, etc).
+Enable Spartans to easily pick and choose the places they would like to eat at with the help of reviews from others.

 ### Previous Works:
 !Any relevant previous work? otherwise, delete